vggls/language_models/README.md

   D. Discussion **(to do)**

 ## A. 3-gram language model with Laplace smoothing
-- Training-Test data: 3576-338 sentences, downloaded in tokenized form
+- Training-Test data: 3576-338 sentences, downloaded in tokenized form.
+We consider all tokens except for '-LRB-', '-RRB-', '-LSB-', '-RSB-', '-LCB-', '-RCB-' and punctuation symbols.
-- For each token lower the first letter
+- For each token lower all letters.
-- Unknown words: Replace training tokens that appear less than 3 times with '< unk>' token and compute vocabulary V.
-  Then replace test tokens not included in the vocabulary with '< unk>'.
+- Unknown words: A token is considered unknown, '< unk>' token, if it appears less than 3 times in the training tokens set or if it contains the un-natural sequence ' \ /' (Penn Treebank comes with tokens of this form as well).
 - 2-grams (sequences of 2 words): for each tokenized sentence add one '< bos>' token at the beginning and one '< eos>' token at the end.
 Then extract the resulting 2-grams per sentence.
 - 3-grams (sequences of 3 words): for each tokenized sentence add two '< bos>' tokens at the beginning and two '< eos>' tokens at the end.
 Then extract the resulting 3-grams per sentence.
 - Calculate 3-gram model with add-1 smoothing: